VoxleOne/SpinStep/docs/04_use_cases.md

 SpinStep is a kind of spatial or rotational graph structure, traversal method, or system that uses spherical geometry and rotation, involving quaternions.

-🔍 If SpinStep is a model of traversal or graph organization:
+🔍 If SpinStep is a model of traversal / graph organization:

 It could be useful in domains that involve rotation, directionality, and layered progression, like: